 Some time later I did start to smoke.
 I wasn’t inhaling; it was just a ruse.
 However, my mother had smelt the smoke on me and asked for a cigarette.
 I will never forget the look on her face.
-She hadn’t ever looked at me the way that she looked at my older sister; there was always a slight smile on her face in those moments.
+She hadn’t ever looked at me the way she looked at my older sister; there was always a slight smile on her face in those moments.
 The look she gave me was always without warmth, without love.
 I opened my bag and offered her the packet.
 She took one for herself and one for me.
-We lit them and she remained icy cold.
-She did not take her eyes off me as I puffed upon the cigarette; very mindful that she was checking to see if I was inhaling.
+We lit them, and she remained icy cold.
+She did not take her eyes off me as I puffed upon the cigarette; very mindful she was checking to see if I was inhaling.
 We finished the cigarettes; her with that same cold stare.
 We never spoke about it again.
 This is a recurring theme; my parents didn’t ‘speak’ of things.
 It was as if they hadn’t happened.

 Uncle Arthur spent some time with us; I say us, meaning my daughter and me.
 She (my daughter) had been a part of this adventure from the start.
 It wasn’t unusual for her to speak with Uncle Arthur.
 They conversed a little; however, it wasn’t until Sister Henrietta came along that she really entered into another dimension of conversation.
-Sister Henrietta told us that she was a past life experience of mine.
+Sister Henrietta told us she was a past life experience of mine.
 In other words; I had been Sister Henrietta in some past occasion.

 My daughter took to Sister like a bee to honey.
 I remember being somewhat jealous of this.
 Up until this time, I was her companion, her confidant, her friend.
 Now, Sister was entering this domain of mine and it hurt when she was able to offer her advice; advice that I couldn’t.

-To explain: I would speak the words that spirit spoke (some call it channelling).
+To explain: I would speak the words spirit spoke (some call it channelling).
 So, here was Sister impinging upon my territory as a mum.
-However, I soon learned that there were quite a number of areas where this was a boon.
+However, I soon learned there were quite a number of areas where this was a boon.
 Indeed, there were many things, unbeknown to me, that were happening in this young girl’s life; I was not privy to.
-Therefore, sometimes the things that they would converse about were totally unknown by me.
-The advice, and sometimes the ‘shorthand’ that they would use whilst conversing, allowed me to appreciate that my daughter’s thoughts weren’t always voiced.
+Therefore, sometimes the things they would converse about were totally unknown by me.
+The advice, and sometimes the ‘shorthand’ they would use whilst conversing, allowed me to appreciate that my daughter’s thoughts weren’t always voiced.
 However, Sister knew what she was thinking, and what was happening within her life.
 Having a mentor like this was a great benefit for a young girl.

 Sister remained with us for approximately 1 year.
-She then told us that another would be coming to replace her.
+She then told us another would be coming to replace her.
 I was lost for a while over this.
 I’d grown very fond of Sister and had, in time, overcome the jealousy.
 She had become an integral personality within our lives, and I knew I would surely miss her.